nikhilmore43/Forged-Signature-Detection/README.md

 1. Install dependencies
 2. Run `train_siamese.py`
 3. Start app using `python app.py`
-4. In deployment phase reference image to be provided as an input should be original!
+4. In deployment phase, reference image as an input should be the original image !

 (.venv should be active while running)